yahiabeethoven/ConnectionsLab/project1/README.md

 <img src="./resources/newest.png" alt="Newest"/>

 ## Wireframes
-I had one main wireframe for this project and I managed to stick to it until the end because of its simplicity and sufficiency in demonstrating teh necessary data to the intended audience.
+I had one main wireframe for this project and I managed to stick to it until the end because of its simplicity and sufficiency in demonstrating necessary data to the intended audience.

 <img src="./resources/project1_wireframe.png" alt="Wireframe"/>